-Due to COVID-19, many of our global offices are currently operating in reduced capacities.
-The successful candidate may be required to work remotely in the interim.
+Due to COVID-19, many of our global offices are operating in reduced capacities.
+The successful candidate may be required to work remotely if local mandates necessitate.
 We recognize that this moment, during the pandemic, is a uniquely difficult time for most people, particularly those with caregiving responsibilities, and we aim to be as flexible and supportive as possible in both the recruitment for and onboarding of this position.
-We anticipate that the successful candidate will begin this position by January 2023.

-5. Perform other tasks as may be assigned.
+10. Perform other responsibilities as may be required.

-Education: A bachelor’s degree or equivalent work experience, preferably in graphic design, journalism, or a related field is required.
-An advanced (graduate) degree is a plus.
+Education: A bachelor’s degree or equivalent work experience in human rights, corporate communications, or philanthropy is required.
+An advanced degree in a related field is desirable.

 Related Skills and Knowledge:

-8. Excellent oral and written communication skills in English are required; proficiency in Arabic or Chinese is highly desirable.
+8. Excellent oral and written communication skills in English is required.

 Salary and Benefits: HRW seeks exceptional applicants and offers competitive compensation and employer-paid benefits.

-How to Apply: Please apply immediately or by September 30, 2022, by visiting our online job portal at careers.hrw.org and attaching a cover letter and a resume, preferably as PDF files.
+How to Apply: Please apply immediately or by 9 October 2022 by visiting our online job portal at https://careers.hrw.org/ and attaching a cover letter and a resume or CV, preferably as PDF files.
 No calls or email inquiries, please.
-Note that applications must be complete to receive considerations, and only shortlisted candidates will be contacted.
+Only complete applications will be reviewed and only shortlisted candidates will be contacted.

 Human Rights Watch is strong because it is diverse.
 We actively seek a diverse applicant pool and encourage candidates of all backgrounds to apply.
 Human Rights Watch does not discriminate on the basis of disability, age, gender identity and expression, national origin, race and ethnicity, religious beliefs, sexual orientation, or criminal record.
 We welcome all kinds of diversity.
 Our employees include people who are parents and nonparents, the self-taught and university educated, and from a wide span of socio-economic backgrounds and perspectives on the world.
 Human Rights Watch is an equal opportunity employer.